Protecting Canadians from Online Crime Act: Legislative history

 This bill was proposed four times previously, making Bill C-13 the fifth iteration of "Lawful Access" proposals introduced into Canadian Parliament.
-Liberal and Conservative governments have each attempted to introduce lawful access.
+Liberal and Conservative governments had each attempted to introduce lawful access.

 First attempt: Bill C-74 (2005)

-Lawful access was first proposed under Bill C-74 (short titled the Modernization of Investigative Techniques Act) by Former Liberal Prime Minister Paul Martin on November 15, 2005, but did not advance past its first reading in the House of Commons as his Parliament was dissolved on November 28, 2005.
+Lawful access was first proposed under Bill C-74 (short titled the Modernization of Investigative Techniques Act) by Former Liberal Prime Minister Paul Martin on November 15, 2005, but did not advance past its first reading in the House of Commons after Parliament was dissolved on November 28, 2005.